NKUhealong/DVPT/README.md

 1. Clone the repository, and download the pre-trained  models, put them into ./ folder.

-2. And then run the code：python train.py.
+2. And then run the code：python DVPT_XX_train.py.
 Note that the hyperparameters and paths should be set beforehand

-3. Once the training is complete, you can run the test.py to test your model.
-Run the code : python test.py.

 ## LICENSE
  Code can only be used for ACADEMIC PURPOSES.
 NO COMERCIAL USE is allowed.